NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Ji-yook (Level 9).md

     desc: "DC 27, attack +19; __1st __ (1 slots) _[[Spells/Sanctuary|Sanctuary]]_\n__Cantrips__  __(5th)__ _[[Spells/Daze|Daze]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,divine,polymorph) Ji-yook transforms into her human form.
 Using Change Shape counts as creating a disguise for the Impersonate use of Deception.
-Ji-yook can remain in her human form indefinitely, and she can shift back to her true kitsune form by using this action again.\n"
+Ji-yook can remain in her human form indefinitely, and she can shift back to her true kitsune form by using this action again.\n\n* * *\n"

   - name: "Foxfire Blast"
     desc: "`pf2:2` (electricity,flourish,magical) Ji-yook makes a fist Strike.
 On a hit, the target takes an additional 2d4 electricity damage and is pushed back 5 feet.
 On a critical hit, the target is pushed back and then knocked [[Conditions/Prone|Prone]]"